jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 Note: You are NOT allowed to copy any content from the scrum board, including text, diagrams, code, etc. Your Github will be visible and shared with Jarvis clients, so you have to create unique content that impresses your future boss😎.

 # Introduction
-(about 150-200 words)
-Discuss the design of the project.
-What does this project/product do?
-Who are the users?
-What are the technologies you have used? (e.g. bash, docker, git, etc..)

-LCA wants to manage a cluser of linux computers connected through a switch in a network and wants to collect server usage about each host every minue that the server is healthy and running.
+LCA wants to manage a cluster of Linux computers connected through a switch in a network and wants to collect server usage about each host every minute that the server is healthy and running.
-The project has a RDBMS database using a psql instance from docker, with collected data about each node/servers in the networks hardware specifications as well as resource usages (CPU/Memory) for the Jarvis Linux Cluster Administration (LCA) which manages a linux cluster of 10 nodes/servers running CentOS7 and they want to use this data for reports and planning purposes.
-The LCA manager will be able to see the collected data in the database and find ways to manage the cluster for efficiently.
+The project has a RDBMS database using a psql instance from docker, with collected data about each node/servers in the networks hardware specifications as well as resource usages (CPU/Memory) for the Jarvis Linux Cluster Administration (LCA) which manages a Linux cluster of 10 nodes/servers running CentOS7 and they want to use this data for reports and planning purposes.
+The LCA manager will be able to see the collected data in the database and find ways to manage the cluster for efficiently by finding out which hosts servers are unhealthy, and memory/server usage of the hosts and create reports to plan for adding or removing more server ( resource planning).

-The technologies used to complete this project include include bash and shell scripts, git, docker, linux command lines, postgresSQL, Intelliji
+The technologies used to complete this project include include bash and shell scripts, git, docker, Linux command lines, postgresSQL, Intelliji

 # Quick Start
 Use markdown code block for your quick-start commands